 This article may contain affiliate / compensated links.
 For full information, please see our disclaimer here.

 Prague has flown under the ‘destination to visit in Europe’ radar for a few years now.
-But this medieval city’s cobbled streets, narrow alleyways, and pastel-coloured buildings make for a splendid visit.
+But this medieval city is a treasure trove of cobbled streets, ancient castles, Czech beer, gothic churches, art-nouveau and baroque architecture and pastel-coloured buildings make for a splendid visit to the Czech capital.

-Known as the Bohemian capital of the Czech Republic with its art-nouveau, Baroque buildings, and traditional cuisine.
+Known as the Bohemian capital of the Czech Republic or the “City of a Hundred Spires” due to its numerous churches.
 It’s no wonder why a weekend in Prague is the new thing to do.